bdurand/ultra_settings/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)
 [![Gem Version](https://badge.fury.io/rb/ultra_settings.svg)](https://badge.fury.io/rb/ultra_settings)

 This gem provides a method for managing application settings and loading their values from a variety of sources.
 It can help you get a handle on you application's configuration by providing a consistent method for accessing settings.

-It also provides a method for documenting and viewing your application's settings.
+It provides an emphasis on ensuring that you configuration is documented.
+Documentation can be included directly in the configuration code.
+There is an included web UI that can either be mounted as a rack app or embedded in other view to provide a means of documenting what the configuration is, and how to change it.

-It allows you to define a hierarchy with three layers of sources for your configuration values:
+This gem allows you to define a hierarchy with three layers of sources for your configuration values:

 1. Environment variables
 2. Runtime settings (i.e. settings updatable from within the running application)